-The alumni association has an active Executive Council which recognizes distinguished alumni via the Alumni Awards program that culminates in a marquee annual event.
+The alumni association has an active Executive Council which recognizes distinguished alumni via the Alumni Awards program that culminates at the annual Reunion and Awards Ceremony.
 Explore all the details and how to get involved below.

 Alumni Association